No, I wasn’t a topless dancer on 42nd St or anywhere else for that matter. ;]

 Yes, yes I know!
 Calm down!
 I realize that the photo is out of focus. ;]

 Here’s the Footloose number.
 The theme of this show was Hollywood.
-The first three months, was a Broadway themed show.
-Seven nights a week.
-No days off.
-Well, okay… two.
+For the first three months, we did a Broadway-themed show.
+Seven nights a week; no days off.
+Well, okay, there were two.
 Two nights off.

 Can you guess?
 It’s Gone With the Wind!
 Yes, I know.
-Gag awful costumes.
+Gag awful costumes!
 Most of them really were.
 But you can see how proud my partner was showing me off to my mom.
-Poor guy was diagnosed with syphilis shortly thereafter.
+Poor guy was diagnosed with a serious disease shortly thereafter.
 He had to go home early as did my bulimic room-mate who had hepatitis.
 Yellow wasn’t her color.
-Sorry if all that is TMI, but hey… that’s show biz!
+Sorry if all that is TMI, but hey, that’s show biz!